Montana-Media-Arts/InnovateHS-Spring2020/index.markdown

 ### Start the Course!

-If you need to get back to the Unity module, choose the "Modules" tab up above in the navigation bar (or in the "hamburger" menu if you are on a mobile device).
+If you need to get back to the Unity session, choose the "Session" tab up above in the navigation bar (or in the "hamburger" menu if you are on a mobile device).

-There you should find a link to '[Unity]({{site.baseurl}}/modules/session-1/welcome/)'.
+There you should find a link to '[Session 1]({{site.baseurl}}/modules/session-1/welcome/)'.

 <!-- <div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://www.youtube.com/embed/xE7-fWrOkaQ" frameborder="0" allowfullscreen></iframe></div> -->